The Truth About Gloves

 DURABILITY EXPECTATIONS AND PRICE

 The main wear points are the fingertips and the crook of the thumb.
-These areas have to be reinforced, with the fingertips requiring a sewn over reinforcing patch to stop the seams wearing out.
-With all gloves it’s well worth reinforcing all major wear points with seam grip and repairing damage before it goes too far.
-At the end of the day you must balance price, performance and longevity when deciding for what you are willing to pay.
+These areas have to be reinforced, with the fingertips requiring a sewn over reinforcing patch to stop the seams from wearing out.
+With all gloves, it’s well worth reinforcing all major wear points with seam grip and repairing damage before it goes too far.
+At the end of the day, you must balance price, performance and longevity when deciding what you are willing to pay.

 ROCK HARD DEXTERITY